 Failure to validate your business’s compliance according to the correct PCI level, and not following the standards above can lead to fines, penalties and even the termination of your right to accept cards.
 Aside from the possible legal consequences, failure to adhere to PCI compliance standards puts your company at risk for data theft.
 Simply put, someone could get a hold of your database and gain full access to information that is unencrypted.

 If your company works with cardholder information, it is important to ensure you have a system in place to protect this data.
-However, it can be hard to overcome some of the challenges associated with this:
+However, it can be hard to overcome some of the challenges associated with this based on your current processes.

-- Employee habit: staff members may put credit card information in unencrypted fields just out of habit, or because they don’t have easy access to an encrypted database to save the information in
+- Employee habit: staff members may put credit card information in unencrypted fields just out of habit, or because they don’t have easy access to an encrypted database to save the information in.
+This could include recording information using pen and paper, or tracking information in a spreadsheet.

 (Keep in mind that the software is only a part of the puzzle, albeit a very crucial part – to be fully PCI compliant you need to go beyond just the software.)